TransitionSolver/TransitionSolver/README.md

 	notifyHandler.addEvent('ActionSampler-on_create', configureActionSampler)

 Then, when `ActionSampler` is created, the `configureActionSampler` function will be called.
 This allows for very convenient configuration of objects that are not created directly from the main script.
 Note that the existing queried events currently all have a tag of the form `<className>-<eventName>`, and the event queried from the creation of an object always has the `eventName` of `on_create`.
 This is just a convention, and all other events can be named arbitrarily.

-# Compatibility

-## Operating system

-`TransitionSolver` is written in Python, so it should be cross-platform.
-However, the example scripts will only work in Windows, specifically a version with Windows Subsystem for Linux.
-I believe all that needs to change to run the example scripts on Linux is the removal of the `'wsl'` command in suprocess.call.
-Compatibility of these example scripts on macOS is unknown.

-## Languages

-Python 3.9 was used to develop `TransitionSolver`.
-At the very least, Python 3.5 is required for type hinting, however a later version may be required due to some other feature used in the program.
-The oldest compatible version is currently unknown.

-## Packages and modules

-The following packages are required for `TransitionSolver`:

-* A modified version of `CosmoTransitions` that fixes many numerical errors.
-* `PhaseTracer` in the `TransitionSolverInterface` branch.

-The following non-core Python modules are required for `TransitionSolver`:

-* `matplotlib`
-* `numpy`
-* `scipy`

-See [here](https://github.com/PhaseTracer/PhaseTracer#requirements) for the requirements for running `PhaseTracer`.

 # Support
 For assistance, please contact: [lachlan.morris@monash.edu](mailto:lachlan.morris@monash.edu).